'The sea, once it casts its spell, holds one in its net of wonder forever.' Jacques Cousteau

 Paintings are best kept in a home between 40 - 120F (to prevent possible cracking or melting, no true melting can occur until 150F is reached).

 You should know that during the first 6 months the painting is in a curing process.
 The finish may become matte (called 'bloom'); the glossy, enamel-like finish can be easily revealed by rebuffing the painting's surface with a clean rag of lens cloth material, soft lint-free cotton, or a microfiber buffing rag.
 After this time the piece will be more resistant to scratches and dents.
 Somewhat similarly, an oil painting is not truly dry for 6-9 months.

 Framing is not required or necessary but can help protect corners from chipping if a painting were handled roughly or dropped.
 Glass is not needed or recommended as it hides surface features and increases heating.

 Encaustic is not vulnerable to mold and mildew as most other painting mediums are.
 Like other fine art, encaustic paintings should not be hung in strong, direct sunlight.

 Packaging, Transport and Shipping:

 Preferably, wrap paintings in wax or freezer paper before placing them in bubble wrap, paper, or plastic bags.

 While it is best not to ship in the hottest or coldest weather, most shippers do have climate control.
 Expedited 2 or 3 day shipping is recommended.

-Please do not hesitate to contact me with questions regarding my paintings.
+Thank you for your interest in my encaustic paintings.
+Please do not hesitate to contact me with questions or concerns.